Skip to content

 Example:

 Suppose an agency needs $1,000,000 to fund maintenance expenses.
-To fund the expense, the agency plans to sell 10-year bonds with a face value of $1,000,000 at a coupon of 3.00% to yield approximately 4.24%.
-In the current market, based on the coupon and yield, the price of the bond would be $90 per $100 face value (i.e., a discount bond), producing only $900,000.
+To fund the expense, the agency plans to sell 10-year bonds with a face value of $1,000,000 at a coupon rate of 3.00% to yield approximately 4.24%.
+In the current market, based on the coupon and yield, the bond prices would be $90 per $100 face value (i.e., a discount bond), producing only $900,000.

 Since the agency needs $1,000,000, they will actually have to sell $1,115,000 of face value of bonds to offset the discount on the bonds in order to receive $1,000,000 in cash to fund the expense.

 Bonds are sold as either par, premium, or discount bonds.
 Whether a bond is issued as a par, premium, or discount bond depends on the coupon rate of the bond compared to what the yield on the bond is.
+With DebtBook’s government accounting software, you gain a comprehensive platform for managing your bond portfolio, ensuring accurate reporting and compliance.
+DebtBook helps organizations streamline bond management, providing clear insights into how each type of bond fits within your financial strategy.